lawarner/aft/README.md

 OK a little:  I have written several automated testing tools for various projects.
 Each of these ran only on specific plaforms, fixed transport, data formats, etc.  But in each case the actual logic of defining, recording and executing test cases was generally the same.

+A UI can be constructed to allow easy input of steps that are added, edited, executed, saved, restored, debugged, etc. These are expressed as test suites and test cases.

 # Copyright Information